JuliaPolyhedra/XPORTA.jl/docs/src/user_guide.md

 The vertices are cartesian coordinates, ``v_i = (x_i, y_i, z_i)``, and the right-hand-side
 matrix is constructed by stacking each vertex as a row in the matrix.

-This code block demonstrates how to use PORTA.jl to compute the halfspace representation of the 3-simplex.
+This code block demonstrates how to use XPORTA.jl to compute the halfspace representation of the 3-simplex.

 ```@example
-using PORTA
+using XPORTA

 # Construct the vertex representation (POI) of the 3-simplex.
 simplex_poi = POI(vertices = [1 0 0;0 1 0;0 0 1])